206Tony/Bloccit/README.md

-# # Bloccit: a Reddit replica to teach the fundementals of wewb development and Rails.
+# # Bloccit: a Reddit replica to teach the fundementals of web development and Rails.

 Made with my mentor Rizwan Reza (http://bloc.io).